msartor99/FreeBSD14/README.md

 2026, new version 2.1 for FB 15

-at now , april 2026, y try using IA Gemini to make a clean and powerfull script, but Gemini was complicated result as soon as possible
+at now , april 2026, y try using IA Gemini to make a clean and powerfull script, but Gemini was complicated. result as soon as possible